 You may shoot only from positions 1-4 on the 600-yard firing line.
 Shoot only into the Target Bunkers.
 Do not shoot at any personal targets of any kind (bottles of water, spoiled fruit, whatever) unless they are backed by a Target Bunker.
 Do not shoot the concrete blocks.
 Do not shoot rocks.
 Do not shoot at the flagpoles.
 (Think I’m kidding?
 Look at the final image in the Photo Album.)
 Do not shoot at any targets closer than the 100-yard Target Bunker.
 For targets closer than 100 yards you may use any other PASA Park range, but NOT the 600-yard Range.
 Firearms with Slide-Fire (“bump-fire”) stocks may not be used on the 600-yard range.

 ON ALL RANGES:

 DO NOT USE CENTERFIRE RIFLES ON ANY STEEL TARGETS!
 DO NOT USE ANY CENTERFIRE FIREARMS ON ANY STEEL RIMFIRE TARGETS!
 DO NOT USE MAGNUM LOADS ON ANY STEEL HANDGUN TARGETS!
 ANYWHERE!
 EVER!!
 STEEL TARGETS ARE NOT BULLETPROOF.
-They are very expensive to replace or repair.
+They are very expensive to replace and next to impossible to repair.

 PUT YOUR PAPER TARGETS IN THE CENTER OF THE BOARD.
 Shooters like to put several paper targets on a target board.
 But a miss close to the edge of the board (not by you, of course) will butcher the steel frames (which costs about $500 apiece to custom-make).
 Don’t believe me?
 Just look at them.
 If the center of a target board gets shot to pieces, LET US KNOW!
 We have replacement boards on hand.